Azure/AKS-Landing-Zone-Accelerator/Scenarios/Backup-Restore/velero_terraform_sample/README.md

           - It might be simpler to use filesystem backup with Restic as it works with Azure File & Azure Disk.

    -    If you are using StorageClasses with provisioner `file.csi.azure.com`:
-          - Use filesystem backup with Restic (due to correct limitation for Azure File CSI Driver snapshots).
+          - Use filesystem backup with Restic (due to current limitation of Azure File CSI Driver snapshots).

    -    If you are using StorageClasses with provisioner `disk.csi.azure.com`:
           - use CSI drivers for Azure Disk with **ZRS sku** for availbility zone support.